000NK/Language_Detector/README.md

 to start the code, open 'Main'. when asked, type in the input text that is one of following languages: Hausa language, English , Spanish, Slovene language.
-The result is more accurate if the input is longer
+The input should be long enough for better result